 A Sensory Room is also on site to support pupil’s sensory development.
 We also have a, ‘Calm Room’ to support pupils with sensory regulation and for Occupational Therapy.

-To learn more about Opal School please contact Ms Baig (Acting Assistant Head of Inclusion and Head of Opal School) via the school office or email firstname.lastname@example.org
+To learn more about the Opal A.R.P. please contact Ms Baig (Acting Assistant Head of Inclusion and Head of Opal School) via the school office or email firstname.lastname@example.org

 We look forward to welcoming you to our school.